vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 # What I learned
-While this originally was a project where I wanted to focus on learning about asyncronous event loops in Python, it turned out to not use the library at all.
+While this originally was a project where I wanted to focus on learning about asynchronous event loops in Python, it turned out to not use the library at all.
 I'm okay with this, because I still learned about asyncio, and likely will use it for future projects.
 There were some subtle challenges and learnings that I would like to again highlight.